kugacz/nj-request-scope/README.md

 npm install nj-request-scope
 ```

+nj-request-scope was tested with NestJs 8.x & 9.x

 ## Usage
 To use nj-request-scope in NestJS module you have to add import of ```RequestScopeModule``` in the module class decorator:
 ```typescript